VCCT-PROG7312-2025-G2/PROG7312_POE_PART1_ST10303285/README.md

 2. Set the startup project to MunicipalServicesApp.
 3. Run the application (F5 or Ctrl+F5).
 4. The **Main Menu** will appear, access all the features from here.
+5. Refer to the video above if confused on how to use the app.

 ## Changelog from Part 1 & 2 to Past 3
 | Area               | Old version                                  | What changed for Part 3